gongziyida/gongziyida.github.io/_pages/story.md

 Along with the training, I also did independent research projects related to memory and learning, vision, evolution and genetic algorithm, and olfactory navigation behaviors.
 Please see 'Projects' for more.

-I discovered during training and research that memory, learning and perception are the most appealing fields, and I would like to apply computational methods in the exploration.
-However, I hold strong curiosity for things and I will keep learn and maybe try different approaches and directions, and choose the one I would like to strive for.
+I discovered during training and research that memory, learning and perception are the most appealing fields, and I would like to apply computational methods and machine learning in the exploration.
+However, I hold strong curiosity for things and I will keep learn and even try different approaches and directions, and choose the one I would like to strive for in the future.